MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/5-implement-lima-overlay-azure-web-apps.md

-In this exercise, you'll implement the Azure App Service extension on your Azure Arc-enabled Kubernetes cluster.
+In this exercise, you'll implement the Azure App Service extension on your Azure Arc enabled Kubernetes cluster.
 This implementation prepares the cluster for an App Service web app's deployment in the next exercise.
 Your implementation will integrate with an Azure Log Analytics workspace that you'll create in this exercise.
 The exercise consists of the following tasks:

-1. Prepare for implementing the Azure App Service on the Azure Arc-enabled Kubernetes cluster.
+1. Prepare for implementing the Azure App Service on the Azure Arc enabled Kubernetes cluster.
 1. Create an Azure Log Analytics workspace.
-1. Install the Azure App Service extension on your Azure Arc-enabled Kubernetes cluster.
+1. Install the Azure App Service extension on your Azure Arc enabled Kubernetes cluster.
-1. Create a custom location for the Azure Arc-enabled Kubernetes cluster.
+1. Create a custom location for the Azure Arc enabled Kubernetes cluster.
 1. Register an App Service Kubernetes environment into the custom location.

 This is the fourth in this module's sequence of exercises.
 These exercises guide you through implementing Azure App Service web apps on Kubernetes with Azure Arc.
 The sequence consists of the following exercises <!-- SME: Refer to my previous comment about these lab steps. -->: